01-Quantum/ai-marketpace/demo-pages/README.md

 ![Inference Jobs](3.1-alice.png)

 **Say:**
-- The encrypted dataset is submitted to the enclave.
-Bob's model runs **on ciphertext** — these inference jobs complete without anyone decrypting Alice's data.
+- The encrypted dataset is submitted to the platform.
+Bob's model runs **on ciphertext** — these inference jobs complete without anyone decrypting Alice's confidential data.
 - Each job is tracked end to end: dataset, model, status, timestamps.

 **Do (live):** point at completed jobs, then select one and "Continue to Decrypt Result."